 Q: Can you tell me why my comment was deleted?

-Sorry, but lack of resources means we're not in a position to discuss specific moderator actions or queries about deletions.
+Unfortunately, we are not in a position to discuss specific moderator actions or queries about deletions.

 Q: Why have I been banned from the site?

 A: We don't like removing people's ability to comment on our content, but in some cases when a pattern of abusive or offensive behaviour is demonstrated, certain users can be banned from using the site.

 A: It's not possible to edit comments already posted, which is why we ask you to think carefully before you post.